muchimi/JoystickGremlinEx/docs/overview.md

 ## Key Features: What can GremlinEx do?

-This is a high level summary of some of the feature set in GremlinEx.
+This is a summary of some of the feature set in GremlinEx.

 ### Mapping and transforms